Tartu – European Capital of Culture 2024

 You can easily boost the value of your conference programme by introducing your guests to this fascinating city and its surroundings.
 Start with a guided walking tour of Tartu, then continue by visiting some of the city’s dozens of museums, checking out the latest exhibition at the Tartu Art House, taking a quick barge cruise along the Emajõgi River or sipping suds at the A. Le Coq brewery’s Beer Museum.
 Out-of-town options include trips down the so-called Onion Route along the shores of Lake Peipsi, home to a unique community of Russian Old Believers, and visits to the Mooste Manor to experience Estonia’s nature and traditional way of life.

 Dining for every taste

 Being a cultural hub as well as home to 20,000 students has given Tartu an incredibly rich and varied dining scene.
 Classical gourmet, modern, ethnic, street food – you’ll find it all here!
 The city also boasts a surprisingly active café culture so there’s never a shortage of interesting places for a one-on-one discussion, a relaxing break or an evening of unwinding.

 Getting to Tartu

 It is also possible to transfer to Tartu via Riga Aiport.
-Four Riga-Tartu buses depart each day (two directly from the airport) to make the 4-hour trip.
+Several Riga-Tartu buses depart each day to make the 4-hour trip.